djerius/MooX-PDL-Role-Proxy/README.md

     $obj->qsort;

-Sort the piddles.
-This requires that the object has a `qsorti` method, which should return a piddle index of the elements in ascending order.
+Sort the ndarrays.
+This requires that the object has a `qsorti` method, which should return an ndarray index of the elements in ascending order.

 For example, to designate the `radius` attribute as that which should be sorted on by qsort, include the `handles` option when declaring it:

     has radius => (
         is      => 'ro',
-        piddle  => 1,
+        ndarray  => 1,
         isa     => Piddle1D,
         handles => ['qsorti'],
     );